andBabaev/cuda_guide/README.md

 # Cuda Guide

-In this project, we will configure CUDA for docker.
+In this guide, we will configure CUDA for docker.
 The repository contains a Streamlit demo application for image classification.
 Also it contains code for training on pytorch lightning

 ## Requirements